akvo/wash-futures-explorer/docs/overview.rst

 Git Repository and Git LFS Configuration
 ========================================

-The USAID-Tool-1 project is managed using Git, with Git Large File Storage (Git LFS) to handle large data files efficiently.
+The WASH Futures Explorer project is managed using Git, with Git Large File Storage (Git LFS) to handle large data files efficiently.
 Git LFS is particularly useful for tracking and storing files that exceed Git's regular size limits, ensuring that large files (such as CSV, XLSX, and PBIX) are accessible without slowing down the repository.

 Git LFS Configuration
 ---------------------